dan-mba/netlify-blog/src/pages/blog/2020-01-04-selectively-adding-classes-in-react.md

 </div>
 ```

-For more information on ES6 template string, here is a link to a full explanation:<br>
+For more information on ES6 template strings, here is a link to a full explanation:<br>
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)